Yandex Cloud

 Note

-You must configure security groups correctly for all subnets in which the cluster hosts will reside.
-If security group settings are incomplete or incorrect, you may lose access to the cluster.
+You must configure security groups correctly for all subnets where the cluster hosts will reside.
+If security groups are misconfigured or not fully set up, you may lose access to the cluster.

 Getting SSL certificatesGetting SSL certificates

-To use an encrypted connection, get SSL certificates:
+To use an encrypted connection, get an SSL certificate:

 Linux (Bash)